Germany, e-commerce and logistics

 The e-commerce landscape

 B2C e-commerce in Germany is skyrocketing with huge levels of growth year after year.
-While at the beginning of the twenty-first century, B2C online revenue in Germany grew from one to three million euros, by 2021 figures neared 87 billion euros and were estimated to reach over 97 billion in 2022 2.
-The leading online shops in Germany make up over 40 percent of the revenue share in total German e-commerce revenue.
+While at the beginning of the 21st century, B2C online revenue in Germany grew from one to three million euros, by 2023 figures neared 85 billion euros and were estimated to reach over 88 billion in 2024 2.

 Opportunities